Frequently Asked Questions

 This can be especially helpful when treatment goals involve trauma processing, nervous system regulation, sensory awareness, or non-verbal work that extends beyond insight alone.

 Many clients begin with weekly sessions to build safety, consistency, and momentum.
-At times—especially during periods of acute stress, trauma activation, major life transitions, or nervous system dysregulation—some clients choose to meet twice weekly for a period of time to support stabilization, symptom relief, and deeper integration.
+At times—especially during periods of acute stress, trauma activation, major life transitions, or nervous system dysregulation—some clients choose to meet twice weekly to support stabilization, symptom relief, and deeper integration.

 Others work with me short-term, periodically, or in an adjunctive capacity alongside an existing therapist.